javierortegaa/maze-game/README.md

 ## About

-This Maze Game project was created by Javier Ortega as a fun way to explore JavaScript game development.
-Feel free to contribute, provide feedback, or suggest new features!
+This Maze Game project was created by me as a fun way to explore JavaScript game development.
+Feel free to provide feedback or suggest new features!

 ## Version 1.0